torykling/ap-example/README.md

 ### Arcadia Power Contacts

-This is a small CRUD application that uses a Node-Express server in the server directory of Arcadia-FE-HW-2019.
+This is a small CRUD application that uses a Node-Express server in the server directory of Arcadia-FE-HW-2019 to manage a contact list.

 ![Contacts Application](./ap-contacts.png)